Make Me Smile: Background

 Since the death of Terry Kath in 1978, the vocals for live performances of "Make Me Smile" were handled by Bill Champlin, who joined the band for the recording of Chicago 16, until he departed the group in August 2009.
-On shows that Champlin did not attend, Robert Lamm sang the lead vocal again in 2022 to onwards.
-Champlin's replacement Lou Pardini took over the singing of "Make Me Smile" until his departure in 2022, when keyboardist Loren Gold sang the song since 2022 alongside his substitute Rob Arthur.
+In shows without Champlin, Robert Lamm sang the lead vocal.
+Champlin's replacement Lou Pardini took over the singing of "Make Me Smile" until his departure in 2022, when Lamm took over lead vocal duties once again and occasionally Jason Scheff, Jeff Coffey, and Neil Donell.